fnilvuwu/My-Obsidian-Vault/Notes/CEH/Udemy - CEH Practical Complete Courses & Exam 2023 (Unofficial)/CEH Example Exam.md

 username : admin
 pass : aadmin123

-First use RDP to connect to the windows machine by entering the IP Address (192.168.77.130) and username (admin) then you'll be asked for password (aadmin123)
+First use RDP (Remote Desktop Protocal) to connect to the windows machine by entering the IP Address (192.168.77.130) and username (admin) then you'll be asked for password (aadmin123)

 after successfully connect open up Command Prompt (CMD) enter
 ```